ixvu/w4111_wiki/apis.md

 <img src = https://github.com/Wangler/scribenotes/blob/master/objects.png width = 500>

-- In the 80s there was a push for object-oriented-database system: it would use C executables which know how to change DB automatically when you change them.
+- In the 80s there was a push for object-oriented-database system: it would use C executables which know how to change the DB automatically when you change them.
 (This didn't work for the same reason embedded sql didn't work.
 Real companies don't use a single programming language for all of their applications).
 - ORMs are designed to solve this (!) by turning the object <-> db translation into a library ([see next section on ORM](https://github.com/w4111/scribenotes/wiki/apis#object-relational-mappers))